benpop/lua-int64/README.txt

 Some operations can store and retrieve a 64-bit integer in and from a void pointer or lua_Number, if the machine and Lua VM support it.

 WARNING:  A number of the operations use low-level C hacks.
-These may not work, and may not even throw an error if they don't.
-Lua is not supposed to crash, but when dealing with Lua's internals a crash is possible.
+These may not work, and may not even throw an error if they don't work.
+Lua is not supposed to crash, but when dealing with C or Lua's internals a crash is possible.
 THE AUTHORS ARE NOT RESPONSIBLE FOR ANY DAMAGE OR INCONVENIENCE CAUSED BY THE USE OF THIS PROGRAM.

 Supports Lua 5.1 and 5.2.